code-423n4/2022-11-non-fungible-findings/data/RaymondFam-G.md

 Line 332    function setPolicyManager(IPolicyManager _policyManager)
 Line 333        external
 Line 334        onlyOwner

+Line 341    function setOracle(address _oracle)
+Line 342        external
+Line 343        onlyOwner

+Line 350    function setBlockRange(uint256 _blockRange)
+Line 351        external
+Line 352        onlyOwner
 ```
 ## State Variables Repeatedly Read Should be Cached
 SLOADs cost 100 gas each after the 1st one whereas MLOADs/MSTOREs only incur 3 gas each.
 As such, storage values read multiple times should be cached in the stack memory the first time (costing only 1 SLOAD) and then re-read from this cache to avoid multiple SLOADs.
+There are four instances entailed.

-For instance, `policyManager` could  be cached in the instance below:
+`policyManager` in the instance below should be cached as follows:

 https://github.com/code-423n4/2022-11-non-fungible/blob/main/contracts/Exchange.sol#L543-L551